 This course requires a minimum of three hours of study time per week over a period of three weeks.

-All aspects of the delivery use a collaborative learning approach, involving a high level of interaction among lecturers, speakers, and course participants.
-Reading materials and tools for online engagement are provided through an online classroom.
+All aspects of the delivery use a collaborative learning approach, involving a high level of interaction among lecturers, speakers, and course participants, as follows:

-- Over the next 2 weeks, participants read the course material, adding questions and comments as hypertext entries, and watch related videos (where available).
+- Participants read the course material, add questions and comments as textus annotations, and watch related videos (where available).

 - Lecturers and other participants read and respond to these entries, creating interaction based on the module text.